-The Federal Electronic Health Record Modernization (FEHRM) program, the Department of Veteran’s Affairs (VA) and the Department of Defense (DOD) have worked together to make veteran health information shareable between health providers.
+The Federal Electronic Health Record Modernization program, the Department of Veteran’s Affairs and the Department of Defense have worked together to make veteran health information shareable between health providers.

-Many veterans may find this beneficial as it could speed up the administrative process when going to a clinic or hospital.
-It may also help doctors better perform their duties because they will have your health history available to them.
+Many veterans may find this beneficial when going to a clinic or hospital, since it could speed up the administrative process.
+It may also help doctors better perform their duties because they will have your health history available.

 The information exchanged between health care providers